 - You have moderate wash marring

-- Dealer wash swirls are visible in normal daylight
+- Dealer wash swirls show up in normal daylight

-- The paint feels okay but looks hazy after poor buffing
+- The paint feels fine but looks hazy after poor buffing

 - You want one-step correction before sealant or wax